 After being evaluated there, he was admitted as an inpatient and shortly after that, he was diagnosed at age 68 with Stage 3 pancreatic cancer that could not be treated surgically.
 “I was told the only treatment available to me was (a chemotherapy combination of) Gemzar (gemcitabine) with Abraxane (paclitaxel) and that the median survival for someone in my situation is three years.
 My wife and kids sure didn’t like hearing that and my daughter, an orthodontist, said, ‘There’s gotta be something else.’”

 Michael is one of only six rosebush growers in America and estimates that he supplies businesses such as nurseries, home improvement warehouses and big-box discounters with 20 percent of all the rosebushes in the country.
 He loves what he does for a living and intends to continue to do it for a long time to come.

-The experience of a friend of the family with pancreatic cancer who had been treated at HonorHealth Research Institute inspired Michael, a resident of Phoenix, to connect with the researchers at the Institute and Virginia G. Piper Cancer Center in Scottsdale, Arizona
+A great experience by a personal friend of the family who been treated for pancreatic cancer at the HonorHealth Research Institute inspired Michael, a resident of Phoenix, to connect with pancreatic cancer researchers at the Institute and the Virginia G. Piper Cancer Center known for oncology and genomic cancer research.

 “I realized these guys really care and the doctor who took my medical history told me he thought we can beat three years,” Michael said.
 “I was placed on a Phase II trial of three chemotherapy drugs (gemacitabine, paclitaxel and cisplatin) plus paricalcitrol (Vitamin D).
 But the important thing here is that without the Seena Magowitz Foundation donating money for Phase I of this trial, I would never have been able to get into the Phase II trial.
 Without that Phase II trial, I may not have been here today.”